dverdonschot/nixos-wsl-dev-environment/README.md

 # Nixos on WSL

-This is my try to create a Nixos on WSL "develop environment".
+This is my try at creating a Nixos on WSL "develop environment".

-Set up of nvim editor, and vscode-server to connect VSCode on Windows to WSL.
-The aim is to be able to develop with Python, Typescript, CDK, AWS, Azure, Terraform.
+The aim is to be able to develop in style with Python, Typescript, CDK, AWS, Azure, Terraform.

 The setup contains a customized prompt that is helpfull in many ways.

 https://github.com/nix-community/NixOS-WSL/